 ICI's Annual Mutual Fund Shareholder Tracking Survey finds that investors were confident that mutual funds could help them reach their financial goals.
-In 2019, 89 percent of all mutual fund-owning households said they were confident in mutual funds' ability to help them achieve their financial goals (Figure 14).
-Indeed, more than three in 10 mutual fund-owning households were "very" confident that mutual funds could help them meet their financial goals.
+In 2020, 88 percent of all mutual fund-owning households said they were confident in mutual funds' ability to help them achieve their financial goals (Figure 14).
+Indeed, nearly three in 10 mutual fund-owning households were "very" confident that mutual funds could help them meet their financial goals.